Critical Incident Policy

 - Facilitation of students’/staff’s responses, e.g. get well cards, flowers, etc.

-- Monitoring of distressed students/staff.
+- Monitoring of distressed students/staff and follow up on this.

 - Ensuring counselling service is available to identified students and staff.